DrewNaylor/Retiled/README.md

   - To build, run `dotnet build Retiled.sln`
   - Please ensure the `dotnet-sdk` is installed first, or building won't work.
   - On Linux, you may need to specify where `dotnet` is located, in case it's somewhere like your home folder.
   - The Python-based RetiledSearch rewrite (PyRetiledSearch; will be renamed to RetiledSearch once at feature-parity with the original) shouldn't need Python.NET, so you'll just need to install the packages listed above other than Python.NET.
+It's recommended to install everything that says it's installable with pip into a Python virtual environment/venv.
 - Running
   - Windows
     - To run RetiledStart, run `dotnet "RetiledStart\RetiledStart\bin\Debug\net5.0\RetiledStart.dll"`